zawmyolatt/nodeWeatherApp/README.md

 ```
 - Setup Weather API And Run
 ```
-cd nodeWeatherApp/src #no need to run if already in this folder cp .env.example .env #change author weather forecast api node app.js
+cd nodeWeatherApp/ #no need to run if already in this folder cp .env.example .env #change author weather forecast api npm start
 ```

 ## Todo